 We are looking for several volunteer research assistants to carry out exciting experiments with captive Damaraland mole-rats, cooperatively breeding subterranean rodents, at the Kuruman River Reserve in the South African Kalahari Desert.

 Our research broadly investigates the influence of genes, hormones, breeding and social factors on individual developmental, growth, behaviours and ageing.

-What you can gain from this role
+What you can gain from this role?

-Deadline: 10th May 2019: (spontaneous applications beyond this date are welcome)
+Deadline: 28th February 2020 (spontaneous applications beyond this date are welcome)